Storage and Email Transformation Project

 Email Forwarding

-Going forward, when students and university employees leave the Ohio State, their access to their email account will vary based on their role.
+Going forward, when students and university employees leave Ohio State, their access to their email account will vary based on their role.

 • Students will retain access to their BuckeyeMail account for two years after the date of graduation or withdrawal.